LightBurdenOfficial/SperoCoin/doc/rpc/rst/gettransaction.rst

         "account" : "accountname",      (string) DEPRECATED.
 The account name involved in the transaction, can be "" for the default account.
-        "address" : "address",          (string) The SperoCoin address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in ONION "label" : "label",              (string) A comment for the address/transaction, if any "vout" : n,                       (numeric) the vout value "fee": x.xxx,                     (numeric) The amount of the fee in ONION.
+        "address" : "address",          (string) The SperoCoin address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in SPERO "label" : "label",              (string) A comment for the address/transaction, if any "vout" : n,                       (numeric) the vout value "fee": x.xxx,                     (numeric) The amount of the fee in SPERO.
 This is negative and only available for the
                                              'send' category of transactions.
         "abandoned": xxx                  (bool) 'true' if the transaction has been abandoned (inputs are respendable).
 Only available for the
                                              'send' category of transactions.